ICEI-PUC-Minas-PMV-SI/pmv-si-2023-2-pe2-t4-autoflow4/artefatos/processos_as_is/README.md

-# Lista dos processos de negócio do sistema
+# Lista dos processos de negócio do sistema AS IS

 **Processos AS IS na Locação de Veículos**